abhijeetk/af-binder/docs/afb-daemon-options.md

  -A, --auto-api=xxxx     Automatic load of api of the given directory
-     --session-max=xxxx  Max count of session simultaneously [default 200] --tracereq=xxxx     Log the requests: no, common, extra, all --traceditf=xxxx    Log the daemons: no, common, all --tracesvc=xxxx     Log the services: no, all
+     --session-max=xxxx  Max count of session simultaneously [default 200] --tracereq=xxxx     Log the requests: no, common, extra, all --traceevt=xxxx     Log the events: no, common, extra, all --traceses=xxxx     Log the sessions: no, all
+     --traceapi=xxxx     Log the apis: no, common, api, event, all --traceglob=xxxx    Log the globals: none, all
-     --traceevt=xxxx     Log the events: no, common, extra, all --traceses=xxxx     Log the sessions: no, all
+     --traceditf=xxxx    Log the daemons: no, common, all --tracesvc=xxxx     Log the services: no, all
-     --traceapi=xxxx     Log the apis: no, common, api, event, all -c, --call=xxxx         call at start format of val: API/VERB:json-args --no-httpd          Forbid HTTP service
+ -c, --call=xxxx         call at start format of val: API/VERB:json-args
+     --no-httpd          Forbid HTTP service
- -e, --exec              Execute the remaining arguments -M, --monitoring        Enable HTTP monitoring at <ROOT>/monitoring/
+ -e, --exec              Execute the remaining arguments -M, --monitoring        Enable HTTP monitoring at <ROOT>/monitoring/ -C, --config=xxxx       Load options from the given config file -Z, --dump-config       Dump the config to stdout and exit -s, --set=xxxx          Set parameters ([API]/[KEY]:JSON or {"API":{"KEY":JSON}}
+ -o, --output=xxxx       Redirect stdout and stderr to output file
 ```

 ## help